brainhubeu/hadron/packages/hadron-typeorm/README.md

 When using this method, while creating connection to database, those schemas should be in `entitySchemas` parameter.

-For more details about defining models, please take a look at [TypeORM documentation](http://typeorm.io/#/entities)
+For more details about defining models, please take a look at [TypeORM documentation](http://typeorm.io/#/entities).
+Especially section about [available types](http://typeorm.io/#/entities/column-types) for each database distribution

 ## Injecting entities into hadron